FIWARE/tutorials.Verifiable-Credentials/README.md

 Note that a real Credential Verifier would not only check that all the claimed issuers of credentials had really signed each verifiable credential, but also ensure that the `exp` and `nbf` are also in range.

-### Accessing the Vetenary Records with a valid Veriable Credential
+### Accessing the Vetenary Records with a valid Verifiable Credential

 With a proper Verifiable Presentation, the **Animal** records can be accessed: